uday-1121/uday-1121/README.md

 - 👋 Hi, I’m @Uday
-- 👀 I’m interested in Technology
+- 👀 I’m interested in Web Develpoment
 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on any tech idea
 - 📫 You can reach me at udaydk22@gmail.com